 Connect to over 21,000 global financial institutions

-Note: Xero also integrates with CRM tools like Pipedrive to manage invoicing and customer interactions in one place.
+Note: Xero also integrates with CRM systems like Pipedrive to manage invoicing and customer interactions in one place.

 Xero pricing